walmartlabs/concord-website/docs/getting-started/json-store.md

 # {{ page.title }}

-**Note:** this is a beta feature.
+**Note:** This is a beta feature.
 Although changes in the API are unlikely, changes in behavior are possible.
 The main intent for the JSON Store API is to be used within Concord flows.
 Future versions may restrict the API for external usage.